-Name Position Age Principal Business Experience Shintaro Asako, CPA Chief Financial Officer 34 Shintaro Asako was appointed as our Chief Financial Officer in November 2006.
+Name Shintaro Asako, CPA Position Chief Financial Officer 35 Principal Business Experience Shintaro Asako was appointed as our Chief Financial Officer in November 2006.
 Mr. Asako served as our Vice President, Accounting and Administration from November 2005 to November 2006.
 He served as our Vice President, Accounting and Financial Reporting from July 2005 to October 2005.
 From October 2004 to July 2005, Mr. Asako was an audit senior manager at KPMG LLP, where he provided a variety of audit and business consulting services to multinational clients and industries including pharmaceutical, manufacturing, distribution and freight-forwarding and transportation.
 Mr. Asako was also responsible for the development and expansion of KPMG's Japanese practice in the Orange County and San Diego areas.
 Prior to becoming audit senior manager, he held the positions of supervisory senior auditor from June 2002 to March 2003 and audit manager from April 2003 to September 2004.
 Before joining KPMG, he spent four years with Arthur Andersen LLP providing audit and tax advisory services.
 Mr. Asako is a graduate of the Leventhal School of Accounting at the University of Southern California.
 Mr. Asako is a certified public accountant of the state of California and a member of the American Institute of Certified Public Accountants.
-Richard E. Gammans, Ph.D.
-Chief Development Officer 59 Richard E. Gammans, Ph.D. has served as our Chief Development Officer since May 2005.
-Dr. Gammans joined us as Executive Vice President, Clinical Research, in June 2004.
-Dr. Gammans was, from May 2000 to January 2003, Senior Vice President, Antioxidant Therapies and, from January 2003 to June 2004, Executive Vice President, Research and Development at Incara Pharmaceuticals Corporation (now Aeolus Pharmaceuticals, Inc.), where he was the executive officer responsible for research, development and regulatory affairs, a member of the corporate controls committee and the executive financing and business development team.
-From March 1994 to May 2000, Dr. Gammans was Senior Vice President, Clinical Research at Interneuron Pharmaceuticals, Inc. (now Indevus Pharmaceuticals Inc.), where he directed the company's clinical development programs in stroke and anxiety disorders.
-Prior to joining Interneuron Pharmaceuticals, Dr. Gammans spent 14 years at Bristol-Myers Squibb Company, where he began as a Senior Scientist and
+Kirk Johnson, Ph.D.
+Chief Scientific Officer 50 Kirk Johnson, Ph.D., joined MediciNova as a consultant in December 2009 and was appointed Chief Scientific Officer effective February 2010.
+Before joining MediciNova, Dr. Johnson served as Secretary of Avigen from March 2009 to December 2009.
+Dr. Johnson also held the positions of Vice President, Research and Development from December 2006 to December 2009 and Vice President, Preclinical Development from June 2004 to December 2006.
+Prior to joining Avigen in January 2004, Dr. Johnson served as Senior Director, Pharmacology & Preclinical Development and a member of the executive management team of Genesoft Pharmaceuticals, Inc. from 2001 to 2004.
+From 1991 to 2001, Dr. Johnson performed research and development services in both protein and small molecule therapeutics at Chiron Corporation and ultimately served as Director, Pharmacology and Preclinical Research.
+Dr. Johnson was involved in leading IND-enabling programs, supporting clinical development, and contributing to successful IND and NDA filings at Chiron and Genesoft.
+In addition to general pharmacology and other preclinical development responsibilities, Dr. Johnson has led research

-Name Position Age Principal Business Experience progressed through a series of increasingly more senior positions in toxicology, clinical pharmacology and clinical research and responsibility, including as Global Project Director for the anti-depressant, Serzone.
-Dr. Gammans received M.S. and Ph.D. degrees from the University of Georgia School of Pharmacy and holds an M.S. in Management from Purdue University.
-Michael Kalafer, M.D.
-Chief Medical Officer 63 Michael Kalafer, M.D. joined MediciNova in November 2006 and was appointed Chief Medical Officer effective in July 2008.
-Before joining MediciNova, Dr. Kalafer spent more than 25 years practicing clinical medicine and is Board Certified in Pulmonary Medicine, Critical Care Medicine and Internal Medicine.
-Dr. Kalafer has held an Associate Clinical Professorship of Medicine at University of California at San Diego School of Medicine since 1985.
-Earlier in his career, Dr. Kalafer held a position with the Centers for Disease Control of the U.S. Public Health Service in the Tuberculosis Division.
-He has also served as a Principal Investigator for the International Early Lung Cancer Action Project.
-Dr. Kalafer holds a B.S. degree in Biochemistry from Cornell University and an M.D. degree from SUNY, Upstate Medical University.
-He did further post-graduate medical training at Mt.
-Sinai School of Medicine and the University of California at San Diego, School of Medicine.
-Masatsune Okajima Vice President and Head of Japanese Office 41 Masatsune Okajima was appointed as our Vice President and Head of Japanese Office in September 2006.
-Prior to joining us he served as Deputy General Manager at Daiwa Securities SMBC Co., Ltd. since 2002.
+- Name Position Age Principal Business Experience and clinical development projects for diverse indications including neuropathic pain, hemophilia, antibacterials, diabetes, obesity, acute inflammation and cardiovascular disease.
+Dr. Johnson has published more than 50 manuscripts and holds four U.S. patents.
+Dr. Johnson holds a B.S. degree in toxicology from the University of California-Davis and a Ph.D. degree in pharmacology and toxicology from the Medical College of Virginia.
+He completed postdoctoral fellowships studying the mechanism of action of IL-2 from 1990-1991 at the University of California, Berkeley and from 1986-1989 at Dartmouth College.
+Masatsune Okajima Vice President and 42 Masatsune Okajima was appointed as our Vice President and Head of Japanese Office j Head of Japanese in September 2006.
+Prior to joining us he served as Deputy General Manager at Daiwa Office Securities SMBC Co., Ltd. since 2002.
 From 1999 through 2002, Mr. Okajima served as Manager, Daiwa Securities SB Capital Markets Co., Ltd. (now Daiwa Securities SMBC Co., Ltd.).
-From 1996 to 1999, Mr. Okajima served as Manager, Sumitomo Capital Securities Co., Ltd. and between 1991 and 1996 Mr. Okajima served in various positions at Sumitomo Bank, Ltd. (now Mitsui Sumitomo Bank).
-Mr. Okajima received a B.S. degree from the Department of Science and Technology, Tokyo Science University.
+From 1996 to 1999, Mr. Okajima served as Manager, Sumitomo

+Capital Securities Co., Ltd. and between 1991 and 1996 Mr. Okajima served in various positions at Sumitomo Bank, Ltd. (now Mitsui Sumitomo Bank).
+Mr. Okajima received a B.S. degree from the Department of Science and Technology, Tokyo Science